 - Feed your starter at a ratio of 1:3:3 to ensure you'll have 120g ready to use in the morning.For example, 20g seed starter, 60grams fresh flour and 60g water will give 140g active starter to use in the morning, of which you can take 120g.
 Ensure your starter has at least doubled, if not tripled (but not collapsed), before using it.

-- After the 4rth fold, leave the dough to sit and rest for a further 30 minutes.
+- After the 4th fold, leave the dough to sit and rest for a further 30 minutes.

-- Now, flour your hands and a work bench and tip out the the dough and gently stretch it out into a square.Take one edge of the square and bring it into the middle, then repeat with the remaining edges and form a ball.With the seams facing up, push the ball out onto the bench, and roll it up like you would a sleeping bag or a Swiss roll.
+- Now, flour your hands and a work bench and tip out the the dough.
+Gently stretch it out into a square.Take one edge of the square and bring it into the middle, then repeat with the remaining edges and form a ball.With the seams facing up, push the ball out onto the bench, and roll it up like you would a sleeping bag or a Swiss roll.

-- Place the dough, seam side down into a paper lined, 450g (or 1lb) loaf tin.
+- Place the dough, seam side down into a baking paper lined 450g (or 1lb) loaf tin.

-- Now leave it to rise in a warm place until has bulked out by about 50%.
+- Now leave it to rise in a warm place until has bulked out by 50%.
 A temperature between 21-25 degrees Celsius is good.
 If necessary, create a warm spot such as an oven that has been gently preheated (and then turned off.)
 In a warm spot like this it should take approximately 3-4 hours, but it may take longer in cooler temperatures.
 It's best to watch the dough and not the clock.
 During this rise, cover the loaf tin with a dampened tea towel to stop the dough drying out.

 - After the cold proof it's time to bake.
 Heat the oven to 230°C (210°C if using fan-bake).
-Once the oven is heated, bake the bread for around 30 minutes until dark browned and risen.
-If you lift the bread out of the tin and tap the bottom it should sound hollow.
+Once the oven is heated, bake the bread for around 25-30 minutes until dark browned and risen.
+If you lift the bread out of the tin and tap the bottom it should sound hollow when it's done.

 - Leave the bread to cool for a minimum of 2 hours before slicing.